 When it finally arrived, I was extremely excited to start making some candle holders.
 The magic number was four, I made four candle holders before the drill bit snapped, this was all in a small timeframe, within 1 hour, the item was no longer usable and my candle holder journey came to its sad end, not to say I will give up, I will just pay more for something that is up to the job.
 What did I make?

 If you want to make your own candle holders, you will need a few items before you can get started, here are some of them.
-Wood for your base, and some tools you will need include - Drill, 40mm Spade Drillbit, Sandpaper, Handsaw, ruler or tape measure, and a pencil.
+Firstly you will need some type of wood for the base of the candle holder, a tealight candle holder, tools for the making process, and some safety equipment.

-If you have all of those items, feel free to move on.
-Here is a step by step guide, so that you can get started:
+If you have all of those items, feel free to move on, and follow our guide to getting started.

 1. The first step would be to ensure you are protected by wearing the safety equipment mentioned above.

-2. Then prepare your wood, if it is a perfect size then skip this step but if not cut it to the size you would like it with the handsaw.
+2. Then prepare your wood, if it is a perfect size then skip this step but if not cut it to the size you would like it using a handsaw.

 3. Using a ruler or tape measure, measure the wood to find the centre, mark it with an x so that you know where to drill.